- Home

-Kerala High Court Acquits Death Row Convict After He Spends 10 Years In Jail, Grants Rs 5 Lakh Compensation
+Kerala High Court Acquits Death Row Convict After He Spends Over 10 Years In Jail, Grants Rs 5 Lakh Compensation

 Tellmy Jolly

-4 July 2024 6:25 AM GMT
+4 July 2024 11:55 AM IST

-The Kerala High Court has acquitted one Gireesh Kumar and overturned the death sentence imposed on him by the Sessions Court, after he spent approximately 10 years in jail.
+The Kerala High Court has acquitted one Gireesh Kumar and overturned the death sentence imposed on him by the Sessions Court, after he spent over 10 years in jail.
 He had been convicted on charges of trespassing with intent to commit robbery, rape, and the murder of a 57-year-old woman in Kollam in 2013.

 The Division Bench comprising Justice A.K.Jayasankaran Nambiar and Justice Syam Kumar V.M. was dealing with his appeal and the reference for confirmation of sentence by the Sessions court.